lewisExternal/EasyLiveAuctionScraper/README.md

 >2.
 (Optional) resilience i.e 'y' [must have a first argument also]
 >2.
 (Optional) background i.e 'y' [must have a second and first argument also]

->1.Select the auction house from the following https://www.easyliveauction.com/auctioneers/, insert into the first parameter.
+>1.
+Select the auction house from the following https://www.easyliveauction.com/auctioneers/, insert into the first parameter.

->2.Existence of the second argument 'y' will mean the auctions will not be looked up, instead will be read from the DB.
+>2.
+Existence of the second argument 'y' will mean the auctions will not be looked up, instead will be read from the DB.

->3.Existence of the third argument will mean the script is run as a background process.
+>3.
+Existence of the third argument will mean the script is run as a background process.

 i.e to run in resilience mode in the background, please see the below.